One standard bouillon cube typically equals about 1 to 1.5 teaspoons of bouillon powder or paste when dissolved.

 - Volume: Crushed into powder form, one cube generally yields approximately 1 to 1.5 teaspoons by volume.

-Since teaspoon measurements are volumetric (space taken up), crushing cubes finely will help achieve more accurate teaspoon equivalents.
+Since teaspoon measurements are volumetric, meaning they measure the space taken up, crushing cubes finely will help achieve more accurate teaspoon equivalents.

 Comparing Bouillon Cubes With Powdered and Paste Forms

-Bouillon comes in multiple forms: cubes, granulated powder, and paste/puree jars.
+Bouillon comes in multiple forms: cubes, granulated powder, and paste or concentrated bases in jars.
 Each has its own density and concentration level affecting how much is needed per serving.

-While powders tend to be lighter and fluffier when measured by volume, pastes are dense but highly concentrated so less quantity is needed.
+While powders tend to be lighter and fluffier when measured by volume, pastes are dense but highly concentrated, so less quantity is often needed.
+Better Than Bouillon’s own conversion calculator for cubes, broth, and teaspoons is a useful example of why paste-style bouillon should be measured by the manufacturer’s conversion guidance rather than by appearance alone.

 Tasting Differences Among Forms

-Powdered bouillons dissolve quickly but may have a slightly different mouthfeel compared to cubes that contain some fat solids from meat extracts.
-Pastes often deliver richer umami intensity due to their concentrated nature.
+Powdered bouillons dissolve quickly but may have a slightly different mouthfeel compared to cubes that contain fat solids, starches, or compressed seasonings.
+Pastes often deliver richer umami intensity because they are moist, concentrated bases rather than dry blocks.

 Knowing these nuances helps when substituting between forms while maintaining desired flavor balance.